Raymond Longford

-Raymond Longford (born John Walter Hollis Longford, 23 September 1878 – 2 April 1959) was a prolific Australian film director, writer, producer, and actor during the silent era.
+Raymond Longford (born John Walter Hollis Longford; 23 September 1878 – 2 April 1959) was a prolific Australian film director, writer, producer, and actor during the silent era.
 Longford was a major director of the silent film era of the Australian cinema.
 He formed a production team with Lottie Lyell.
 His contributions to Australian cinema with his ongoing collaborations with Lyell, including The Sentimental Bloke (1919) and The Blue Mountains Mystery (1921), prompted the Australian Film Institute's AFI Raymond Longford Award, inaugurated in 1968, to be named in his honour.

 Biography

-John Walter Hollis Longford was born in Hawthorn, a suburb of Melbourne, the son of John Walter Longford, a civil servant originally from Sydney, and his English wife, Charlotte Maria.
+John Walter Hollis Longford was born in Hawthorn, a suburb of Melbourne, the son of John Walter Longford, a civil servant originally from Sydney, and his English wife, Charlotte Maria, née Hollis, who married in 1870.
 His family soon started referring to him as "Ray".
 By 1880, they briefly moved to Paynesville, then went to Sydney when Longford's father became a warder at Darlinghurst Gaol.

 Longford became a sailor and spent his early life at sea.
 He started acting on the stage in India under the name Raymond Hollis Longford.
 In the early 1900s he toured Australia and New Zealand with Edwin Geach's Popular Dramatic Organisation, and Clarke and Meynell companies.
 He was a stage manager for the Liliam Meyers Dramatic Company.
 Longford often appeared alongside a young actress called Lottie Lyell, who would become Longford's key creative partner.

 He was an early member of the Australian actors union, a forerunner to Actors Equity.

 Film career

-In 1907 Longford worked on a film produced by Charles Cozens Spencer about the fight between Tommy Burns and Jack Johnson, probably the first movie Longford was involved in.
+In 1907, Longford worked on a film produced by Cosens Spencer about the fight between Tommy Burns and Jack Johnson, probably the first movie Longford was involved in.
 He then began appearing in movies for Spencer as an actor under the direction of Alfred Rolfe such as Captain Midnight, the Bush King (1911).

 Move into directing

-Rolfe eventually left Spencer's company to make films elsewhere so in 1911 Spencer hired Longford to direct his first feature, The Fatal Wedding, adapted from a play in which Longford had appeared on stage and starring Lyell.
+Rolfe eventually left Spencer's company to make films elsewhere, so in 1911 Spencer hired Longford to direct his first feature, The Fatal Wedding, adapted from a play in which Longford had appeared on stage and starring Lyell.
 Made quickly, with a limited budget and small crew, it was a major financial success and launched his career behind the camera.

 Longford followed this up with several other play adaptations for Spencer including The Romantic Story of Margaret Catchpole (1911), Sweet Nell of Old Drury and The Midnight Wedding (1912); Longford also wrote an original for the screen The Tide of Death.
 Lyell appeared in most of these and also made increasingly important contributions behind the scene as a writer, editor, producer, and co-director.